husarion/panther_ros/README.md

 roslaunch panther_bringup bringup.launch
 ```

-This will launch all nodes related to Panther robot, selecting them to match your specific hardware revision.
-Please keep in mind, those packages require environment variables that are set during boot procedure of Panther.
+This will launch all nodes related to the Panther robot, selecting them to match your specific hardware revision.
+Please keep in mind, those packages require environment variables that are set during the boot procedure of Panther.

 ## Build and run simulation